 American Electric Power Co.
-(AEP), the largest U.S. coal consumer, expects to spend $4 billion to $5 billion on pollution controls at its coal-fueled plants through 2020, less than the $6 billion to $8 billion it had estimated in 2011.
+(AEP:US), the largest U.S. coal consumer, expects to spend $4 billion to $5 billion on pollution controls at its coal-fueled plants through 2020, less than the $6 billion to $8 billion it had estimated in 2011.

-Spending needed to comply with Environmental Protection Agency regulations was lowered by rule changes and American Electric (AEP)’s plans to reduce its coal consumption as it burns more natural gas, Nicholas Akins, chief executive officer of the Columbus, Ohio-based power company said in a meeting with analysts today.
+Spending needed to comply with Environmental Protection Agency regulations was lowered by rule changes and American Electric (AEP:US)’s plans to reduce its coal consumption as it burns more natural gas, Nicholas Akins, chief executive officer of the Columbus, Ohio-based power company said in a meeting with analysts today.

 American Electric expects its coal plants to generate about half of its power by decade’s end, down from 65 percent, Akins said.